oatlog/oatlog/doc/planning_report/main.typ

 are ordered from the point of view of the operation since not all operations are commutative.
 Finally, every e-node is a member of exactly one e-class and no e-class is empty.

-Rewrite rules look for subgraph "patterns" and add new e-classes and e-nodes, and join existing e-classes by vertex contraction.
+Rewrite rules look for subgraph "patterns", then once these match add new e-classes and e-nodes and join existing e-classes by vertex contraction.
 EqSat involves repeatedly applying a set of rewrite rules, then finally performing extraction, i.e. determining canonical e-nodes for respective e-classes such that the implied DAG of e-nodes has some minimal cost.